 How we work

 School Governors meet for a Full Governing Board Meeting once every month.
-These meetings are usually held in the evening virtually or at Selhurst (Dagnall Park) or Crosfield (Elborough Road) or Malling Close Children’s Centre from 6.30-8.30pm.
+These meetings are usually held in the evening virtually or at Selhurst (Dagnall Park) or Crosfield (Elborough Road) 6.30-8.30pm.
 Governors discuss school budgets, buildings and health & safety issues as well as the children, staffing, teaching & learning, safeguarding and the Early Years Foundation Stage curriculum.

 Governors also have responsibility for Special Educational Needs and Disabilities (SEND), Looked after children, discipline, bullying & behaviour, equal opportunities, staff appraisal and a whole lot more.
 It is a demanding, but interesting role.
 If you would like to know more about it, or would like to come and observe a meeting, just let one of our governors know and we would be happy to accommodate you.
 Governors can be contacted through the office at either school.

 Our Federation has a clear vision for the importance of early years and we are passionate about giving children the best possible start to their education.
 Our services extend beyond the nursery school classes and include our children’s centres services.